Start typing above to filter associated series.

 The series is made up of copies of rosters culled from county records, newspaper articles, and other sources that list Mississippi veterans (and widows and servants) of the Civil War, the Mexican War, the Spanish-American War, and the War of 1812.
 These records were compiled as part of the Mississippi Historical Records Survey by employees of the U.S. Works Progress Administration between 1936 and 1939.
 Images of the records were created in 2011 by FamilySearch from originals at MDAH and are arranged alphabetically by folder description.

-The series consists of typed and handwritten transcripts of interviews with ex-slaves from 36 Mississippi counties conducted by employees of the Federal Writers' Project of the Works Progress Administration, as well as essays about former slaves and administrative correspondence.
-The narratives contain information such as names of family members and owners, occupations, and other details of the ex-slaves' lives.
+The series consists of typed and handwritten transcripts of interviews with formerly enslaved people from thirty-six Mississippi counties conducted by employees of the Federal Writers' Project of the Works Progress Administration, as well as essays and administrative correspondence.
+The narratives contain information such as names of family members and owners, occupations, and other details of their lives.
 The interviews are brief, most containing an average of three to four pages, though all available drafts were imaged.
-A few from Harrison County include drawings of the former slaves.
+A few from Harrison County include drawings of the subjects.
+At least one account appears to be a work of fiction.
 Images for most of the narratives were created in 2011 by FamilySearch from originals at MDAH.
-The documents associated with Ben Lewis of Adams County were scanned in 2012 by the Image and Sound section at MDAH because they were overlooked in the initial project.
-Arrangement is alphabetical by county and within the county alphabetical by subject then chronological by document.
+The documents associated with Ben Lewis of Adams County were scanned in 2012 by MDAH staff because they were overlooked in the initial project.
+Arrangement is alphabetical by county and, within the county, alphabetical by subject, then chronological by document.

 These records include correspondence, reports, cemetery lists, field work sheets, and index cards for the state-wide veterans' graves registration project conducted by the Works Progress Administration.
 Sponsored by the American Legion and the Department of Archives and History, county-level workers located and registered the graves of veterans of wars through 1952 interred in Mississippi.
 Cemeteries in each county were surveyed and a field work sheet was prepared for each veteran's grave.
 The county workers then researched local records and newspapers and interviewed relatives to gather more information about each veteran.
 The work sheets were forwarded to the state project office in Jackson, where workers accessed records at the Department of Archives and History, the State Service Office (predecessor of the Veterans Affairs Commission), and other state and federal agencies to further round out the data, which was transcribed onto index cards.
 After the WPA project was completed, additional cards were added by the American Legion based on their participation in veterans' funerals.
 Images of project pages and cards were created by FamilySearch onsite at the Mississippi Department of Archives and History in 2011, except for two folders of World War I correspondence that were scanned by MDAH staff in 2013.
 All images in this series are arranged alphabetically by folder description, though several cards and pages were misfiled.
 Adjacent folders may contain each other's records.